tlevine/multisensory-data-zipfian/data-dessert/readme.md

 Once you have prepared the cookie, put it on a plate and then put the plate at the appropriate point on the map.

+This is pretty good in terms of interestingness and types of variables, but it has fewer variables than I would have liked.
+It has like nine variables.

 ### Lombardia museums
 [This one](https://dati.lombardia.it/dati/Sanit-/Elenco-RSA-Accreditate/3syc-54zf)
 is too perfect.
 It has information about museums, including many boolean